DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 In this chapter, I want to use some of de Certeau’s insights to engage with videoblogging as a media practice.
-I seek to explore the embodied practices the videobloggers perform routinely.
-The focus on media as practice has intensified in scholarly writing in recent years[^07chapter6_3] but here I am also drawing particular attention to Nick Couldry’s notion of media as practice[^07chapter6_4] as a starting point for thinking about what videobloggers do with media.
-The emphasis on practice in the study of media does not start with Couldry, nor is it unique to the study of media, but I think Couldry’s work is very helpful for thinking through the way in which videobloggers’ practices were organised and actualised.
+I seek to explore the embodied practices the videobloggers performed routinely.
+The focus on media as practice has intensified in scholarly writing in recent years but here I am also drawing particular attention to Nick Couldry’s notion of media as practice[^07chapter6_4] as a starting point for thinking about what videobloggers do with media.[^07chapter6_3] The emphasis on practice in the study of media does not start with Couldry, nor is it unique to the study of media, but I think Couldry’s work is very helpful for thinking through the way in which videobloggers’ practices were organised and actualised.